liamreneroy/LLM_motion/README.md

 ## Main Files
 This codebase uses the framework as described in our submitted paper.
 In this implimentation, the GPT-4 model is used.
 The main files in this repo are:

-### The Jupyter notebook used to generate the prompt abd query the LLM:
+### The Jupyter notebook used to generate the prompt and query the LLM:
 https://github.com/liamreneroy/LLM_motion/blob/main/scripts/llm_to_motion.ipynb

 ### The prompt structure used to query the LLM: